 - Disciplinary leave1

 The order of using these leaves varies with the reason for the leave of absence.
 Please call the HR Leave Center at 713-745-3652 (5-FMLA) for assistance with discussing the sequence of leave.

 All full-time and part-time (at least 50 percent) benefits eligible employees, including benefits-eligible educational appointees, students and trainees, are eligible for LWOP based on need and business constraints.

 STEP 1: Employee requests LWOP with reasonable advance notice through the timekeeping system and follows their Departmental Time Off Procedures.
 When the leave is forseeable, at least 30 days notice is needed.

 STEP 3: If the LWOP is not part of a job-protection program, approval is the decision of the employee’s immediate manager.
 The manager approves the LWOP request as appropriate or communicates reasons for not approving a request (e.g., scheduling conflicts, not eligible, etc.).

 - Manager may approve non-mandatory leaves for 6 months or less, if the leave does not extend into a new fiscal year.
 Manager and one-up approval is required for requests for leaves greater than 6 months (either original leave or an extension that increases leave past 6 months) and leaves bridging 2 fiscal years.
 Leaves cannot exceed 12 months.

 STEP 4: CODING TIME - If approved LWOP time is:

-- Less than 14 days - Manager records time in Kronos as applicable.
+- Less than 14 days - Manager records time off in the timekeeping system as applicable.

 - 14 days or greater - Manager submits an electronic Personnel Action Form (ePAF) indicating leave status to Financial Planning & Analysis as soon as possible.

-If the leave is unforeseen, the first week of absence may be recorded in Kronos, but to prevent overpayment, the manager must also contact Payroll Services at 5-myHR (713-745-6947).
+If the leave is unforeseen, the first week of absence may be recorded in the timekeeping system, but to prevent overpayment, the manager must also contact Payroll Services at 5-myHR (713-745-6947).

 STEP 5: Manager and employee work to ensure necessary coverage is in place for the employee’s absence.

 - Manager may request the employee return property (e.g., pagers, laptop) as appropriate due to leave of absence.

 STEP 6: If LWOP needs to be extended, employee submits a written request for a leave extension to their manager for approval.